by Cat, Jan 2008

 Coconut flour does not behave like gluten flours for baking, because it lacks the protein that helps to hold the baked item together.
 The recommended rule of thumb for substituting part of the total flour with coconut flour (to increase fiber content):

 Substitute up to ¼ of the total flour with coconut flour.
 However, it will absorb a lot of moisture, so add an equal amount of liquid (water, milk, juice, etc.).
-For example, if recipe calls for 1 cup of flour, you can reduce that to ¾ cup; add ¼ cup coconut flour; and add ¼ cup liquid.
+For example, if recipe calls for 1 cup of flour, you can reduce that to ¾ cup flour; and add ¼ cup coconut flour plus ¼ cup liquid.

 Alternately, you can use all coconut flour in baked goods if you add eggs; the eggs add protein required for lofty structure: